ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Too many of us are not living our dreams because we are living our fears.*
+💬 *We have a choice everyday regarding the attitude we will embrace for that day.*

-— **Les Brown**
+— **Charles Swindoll**

-Updated at: 2025-12-23T01:07:29Z
+Updated at: 2025-12-24T01:06:29Z